LettError/designSpaceRoboFontExtension/README.md

 # DesignSpaceEditor

-A RoboFont extension to create and edit designspace files.
+An **experimental** RoboFont extension to create and edit designspace files.

 * open, edit and save existing files
 * start new files
+* The window does not behave like a document yet.
+The save button is clumsy at the moment.
+* Some new elements in the designspace that are not yet part of MutatorMath.

 ![Screenshot](screen.jpg)